-After 5 years living in Britain, Passepartout has decided it’s time for her to go back to her home country of Greece.
+After 5 years living in Britain, my wife has decided it’s time for her to go back to her home country of Greece.
 And to take me with her.

-But, before we depart these shores for the last time, she tells me she wants to be taken on a grand tour of the whole country, to see all the places on this island she hasn’t seen before, to feel like she’s really embraced Britain and Britishness.
-To feel a real Briton.
+But, before we depart these shores for the last time, she tells me she wants to go on a grand tour of the whole country: to see all the places on this island she hasn’t seen before, to feel like she’s really embraced Britain and Britishness.
+To feel like a real Briton.

 Why go to Greece when there are parts of Reading you haven’t seen yet?
-Or ANY of Reading, come to that.
+Or ANY of Reading, to be more acurate.

 So I agreed.
-And then began to wonder just what I would see on the tour.
+And then began to wonder just what I would see on this tour.

-Would seeing many of these places in my home country for the first time plus through the eyes of my accompanying Greek Passepartout give me a unique view into the land of my birth?
+Would seeing many of these places in my home country for the first time, plus through the eyes of my accompanying Greek travelling partner – my Giristroula as they say in Greece for a girl who likes to wander – give me a unique view into the land of my birth?

-Or would it leave me as dispossessed and disoriented as my travelling companion?
+Or would it leave me as dispossessed and disoriented as my companion?

 We all know the clichés of the character of the country: drink tea, walk dog, talk weather, turn up, muck in and form orderly queue.
 But is any of it true?

-And would meeting my fellow countrymen, alongside Passepartout, give me a new insight into this chimerical idea of Britishness?
+And would meeting my fellow countrymen, alongside my Giristroula, give me a new insight into this chimerical idea of Britishness?
 Or would it leave me as clueless as before?